 School tours are designed to enrich classroom lessons, meet state and national Common Core Standards and reflect the Museum’s approach of engaging students in dialogue as they look at works of art and architectural elements found in the collection, special exhibitions and adjacent city Green.
 Trained Docents and Museum Educators invite students to explore American art and history through discussion and gallery activities that help students to look carefully, solve problems and evaluate ideas.
-For inspiration, this program utilizes the collection and specials exhibitions as springboards to a wealth of subject matter, themes, media and introductory art-making techniques.
+For inspiration, this program utilizes the collection and special exhibitions as springboards to a wealth of subject matter, themes, media and introductory art-making techniques.

 - Sensational Self-Portraits*: Grades PreK-2, 60 minutes

 Students will learn how to use their sense of sight, touch, smell, and hearing as they are guided through the art galleries.
 This program is designed as an introductory museum experience and utilizes age-appropriate exploratory and participatory activities.

 - Then and Now: Grade 3, 90 minutes

 Students will visit the Museum’s History exhibit to learn how and why the city of Waterbury has grown and changed over time.
 Explore colonial features, use maps to identify physical features of the region, and discover what life was like for the original settlers of Waterbury.

 - Learning to Look*: Grade 4, 90 minutes

 Students will discover the tools of visual analysis through observation, self-expression, and Visual Thinking Strategies through a guided tour of the Museum’s Early American art collection, Modern and Contemporary art collection, and special exhibitions.

 - Peoples of Waterbury, 1600s-1800s: Grade 5, 90 minutes